stckcrsh/product-engine/apps/rete/README.md

 - **Panel**: A panel is a view that is used to display the data from the graph.
 This can be a json viewer, a graph viewer, a text editor, etc.

 ## TODOs
+- [ ] better page navigation
+- [ ] refreshing the projects when creating a new one
 - [ ] Cloning an existing project - so we dont have to start from scratch
 - [ ] Set up a logging system for the nodes
 - [ ] Cleanup on node removal (things like file watchers)